 Set appropriate rates for compensation to vendors, providers and contractors, using Medicaid/Medicare rates as applicable to the service.
 Issue up-to-date rate sheets for BISF HCBS services at the frequency established by HCA.

-Maintain a file on each participant enrolled in BISF HCBS via a HIPPAA compliant electronic system for record keeping.
+Maintain a file on each participant enrolled in BISF HCBS via a HIPAA compliant electronic system for record keeping.
 Each participant file must include, but is not limited to, the following documentation:

 BISF Program Application pages, including Release of Information, and ICD-10 Code Confirmation, and Release of Liability.